firebase/genkit/docs/plugin-authoring-evaluator.md

 { "reason": "This is not edible and definitely not delicious.", "verdict":"no"}

 Output:
-A juicy pce of gossip
+A juicy piece of gossip
 Response:
 { "reason": "Gossip is sometimes metaphorically referred to as tasty.", "verdict":"maybe"}